Twilight Zone: The Movie: "Time Out"

-The first segment, "Time Out", is a partial reworking, but not a full remake, of the episode "Back There", involving a man who exits a club after a conversation about the feasibility of utilising time travel to change history, only to find that he has been transported into the past.
-The premise of the story from there, however, is mashed up with the morality tale of another classic episode "A Quality of Mercy", in which an overly impetuous lieutenant finds himself suddenly having swapped places with the enemy, an experience which teaches him a lesson about empathy.

-Bill Connor is an outspoken bigot who is bitter after being passed over for a promotion at work in favor of his Jewish co-worker Goldman.
+William "Bill" Connor is an outspoken bigot who is bitter after being passed over for a promotion at work in favor of his Jewish co-worker Goldman.
 Drinking in a bar after work with his friends Larry and Ray, Bill utters racist remarks and slurs towards Jews, Blacks, and East Asians, blaming them for America's problems.
 A Black man sitting nearby asks him to stop.
 After ranting some more and declaring himself better than the minorities, Bill angrily storms out of the bar and finds himself in Nazi-occupied France during World War II.
 A pair of SS officers patrolling the streets spot and interrogate him.
 Bill cannot answer satisfactorily since he does not speak German.
 A chase around the city ensues, in which Bill is shot in his left arm by one of the German officers.
 Bill attempts to hide in an apartment of a French family, but the lady of the house quickly betrays him by shouting a warning to the German soldiers.
 Bill climbs out on a ledge of the building, where he finds himself trapped while the two German officers take pot shots at him standing along the narrow ledge.

-He falls from the ledge and lands on soft ground, now in the rural South during the Jim Crow era, where a group of Ku Klux Klan members see him as a Black man whom they are about to lynch.
+Bill falls from the ledge and lands on soft ground, now in the rural South during the Jim Crow era, where a group of Ku Klux Klan members see him as a Black man whom they are about to lynch.
 Bill, scared and confused, vehemently tries to tell them that he is White, but to no avail.
-After kicking one KKK member against the burning cross and setting him on fire, Bill breaks free and tries to escape (while still hampered by his bullet wound).
+After kicking one Klansman against the burning cross and setting him on fire, Bill breaks free and tries to escape (while still hampered by his bullet wound).
 He dives into a nearby pond and resurfaces in a jungle of Vietnam during the Vietnam War, being fired at by American soldiers who see him as a member of the Viet Cong.
 One of the soldiers throws a grenade at Bill.
 Instead of killing him, the grenade launches him into occupied Europe again.
 There he is captured by the SS officers and put into an enclosed railroad freight car, along with Jewish prisoners bound for a concentration camp.
 Bill sees the bar with his friends standing outside, looking for him.
 He screams for help, but they cannot see or hear him or the train as it pulls away.